RajsJohal/My_aws_practitioner_material/AWS_Pricing_&_Support/README.md

 - Primary point of contact at AWS.
     - They provide guidance, architectural reviews, and ongoing communication with your company as you plan, deploy, and optimize your applications.
     - Offer expertise across the full range of AWS services.
 Assist with design solutions that efficiently use mutliple services together through an integrated approach.

+## Cost Allocation Tags
+- Tags are labels that are assigned to a AWS resource.
+- Tags organize resources, cost allocation tags track AWS costs on a detailed level.
+- AWS uses the cost allocation tags to organize your resource cost on your cost allocation report, to make it easier for you to categorize and track your AWS costs.
+    - AWS provides two types of cost allocation tags:
+        - AWS Generated Tags: AWS, or AWS Marketplace ISV defines, creates, and applies the AWS generated tags for you.
+        - User-Defined Tags: You define, create and applu user-defined tags.
+    - Both types must be activated by the user serperately before they can appear in Cost Explorer or on a cost allocation report.